innat/HybridModel-GradCAM/README.md

-# What is this notebook about?¶
+# What is this notebook about?

 - It's a code example script (demonstration purpose don't belon to any comp.).
 - A minimal implementation of Hybrid Efficientnet Swin-Transformer in tf.keras
 - Grad-CAM of the Swin-Transformer.